Clannad (video game): Development

 There were more concerns about Clannad being similar to Air.
 When Nagisa's scenario was being written, there were some disputes concerning the length of her scenario, and thus putting too much focus on the main heroine.
 Some were concerned that having a single prominent character with a unique storyline would be too much like how Air was structured with the overall focus on Misuzu Kamio.
-Takahiro Baba, the company president of VisualArt's, is even noted as suggesting to minimize the differences between the other characters' scenarios, but this was ultimately ignored since Maeda thought the game's evaluation by players would not decrease on account of the scenarios being vastly different, and thought the end result was a good one.
+Takahiro Baba, the company president of VisualArt's, is even noted as suggesting to minimize the differences between the other characters' scenarios, but this was ultimately ignored since Maeda thought the game's evaluation by players would not decrease on account of the scenarios being vastly different, and thought the result was a good one.
 Maeda was concerned that the After Story arc, mainly a continuation of Nagisa's scenario, would eclipse the entire game's scenario, much like what happened with Air according to Maeda.
 In order to prevent the same thing happening in Clannad, Maeda focused on making the first half of the story, the School Life arc, just as enjoyable by making it long and heart-breaking.
 Clannad is Key's second longest work, as reported by Yūto Tonokawa where he stated that Clannad is about 4,000 words fewer than Key's 2008 game Little Busters!
 Ecstasy.

 Release history

-Key announced in 2001 a release date of 2002 for Clannad and, after several postponements, Clannad was released on April 28, 2004 as a limited edition version, playable on a Windows PC as a DVD.
+Key announced in 2001 a release date of 2002 for Clannad and, after several postponements, Clannad was released on April 28, 2004, as a limited edition version, playable on a Windows PC as a DVD.
 The limited edition came bundled with the remix album Mabinogi remixing background music tracks featured in the visual novel.
-The regular edition was released on August 6, 2004; While Clannad originally had no voice acting, Key released a version for Windows titled Clannad Full Voice on February 29, 2008 with full voice acting (except for Tomoya).
+The regular edition was released on August 6, 2004; While Clannad originally had no voice acting, Key released a version for Windows titled Clannad Full Voice on February 29, 2008, with full voice acting (except for Tomoya).
 Clannad Full Voice contained one new CG, and had updated support for Windows Vista PCs.
-Clannad Full Voice was re-released by Key under the name Clannad on July 31, 2009 in a box set containing five other Key visual novels called Key 10th Memorial Box.
+Clannad Full Voice was re-released by Key under the name Clannad on July 31, 2009, in a box set containing five other Key visual novels called Key 10th Memorial Box.
 An updated version compatible for Windows 7 PCs titled Clannad Memorial Edition was released on May 28, 2010.

 Clannad was released for Windows on Steam by Sekai Project in English on November 23, 2015.
 In November 2014, Sekai Project used the crowdfunding website Kickstarter to raise funds to produce the English translation of Clannad.
 After less than 24 hours, the project reached its goal of US$140,000.
 When the Kickstarter campaign reached its US$320,000 stretch goal, Sekai Project announced that they would also be translating and releasing the Hikari Mimamoru Sakamichi de side stories for Windows.
 Overall, the Kickstarter campaign raised US$541,161, exceeding all of its stretch goals.
-Hikari Mimamoru Sakamichi de was released on Steam on June 2, 2016 titled Clannad Side Stories.
+Hikari Mimamoru Sakamichi de was released on Steam on June 2, 2016, titled Clannad Side Stories.